tylertitsworth/5th-age-srd/Classes/Bard.md

 Full Recovery

-Quick action each turn; 16+ to sustain
+Quick Action each turn; 16+ to sustain

 **Opening & Sustained Effect:** All nearby allies gain a +2 bonus to their AC against melee attacks.